Literacy with Laura Leigh

 Alphabet Chart

 No time to pull out the alphabet arc mats and plastic letters?
-Simply display this alphabet chart in your classroom.
-Point to the letters in random order as the students say the letter name.
-Students can then find them on their own alphabet chart. alphabet-chart
+Simply display this alphabet chart in your homeschool space.
+Point to the letters in random order as your child says the letter name.
+They can then find them on their own alphabet chart.

 Printable Alphabet Flashcards